wotzlaff/tbpp-caf/README.md

 ## Data of Benchmark Instances

-The data for the benchmark instances can be found [here](https://github.com/sibirbil/TemporalBinPacking).
+The data for the benchmark instances can be found [here](https://github.com/wotzlaff/tbpp-instances).
-After cloning this repository move the instance directory to `data/set1` or create a symbolic link.
+After cloning this repository move the data directory to `data` or create a symbolic link.

 ## References